isabella232/asset-compute.en/help/test-custom-worker.md

     }
     ```

-   To get the ACTION NAME, look at the output of `aio app deploy`:
+   Fetch the ACTION NAME from the output of `aio app deploy`.
+It looks similar to `Your deployed actions -> TypicalCoffeeCat-0.0.1/__secured_worker`.

-    ```
-    Your deployed actions:
-      -> TypicalCoffeeCat-0.0.1/__secured_worker
-    ```
-7. select `wskdebug worker` from the run/debug configuration and hit run (play icon)
+1. Select `wskdebug worker` from the run/debug configuration and press the play icon.
+Wait for it to start till it displays **Ready for activations** in the **Debug Console** window.

-8. wait for it to start, should say "🚀 Ready for activations" in the "Debug Console" window at the bottom when ready
-9. click run in the devtool
-10. after a moment, you should see the action executing in VS Code, see the logs appearing
+1. Click **run** in the Devtool.
+You can see the actions executing in VS Code editor and the logs start displaying.

-11. set a breakpoint in your code, run again and it should hit
+1. Set a breakpoint in your code, run again and it should hit.

-12. if you make code changes, they are hot reloaded and effective as soon as the next activation happens
+Any code changes are loaded in real-time and are effective as soon as the next activation happens.

+>[!NOTE]
+>
-Note: You will always see 2 activations for each request in custom workers.
-This is because the first is a web action that will simply invoke itself asynchronously (this all happens in the SDK code).
-The second activation is then the one that will hit your code.
+>Two activations are present for each request in custom workers.
+The first request is a web action that invokes itself asynchronously in the SDK code.
+The second activation is the one that will hit your code.